Korviaaslax – Chapter Three

 Kor nodded and resumed appraising her elaborate bordering on opulent quarters.
 Beyond real glass slider doors, the showers were a water-gymnast’s cross-purposed dream of mild to sting pressure and there was a pool for swimming.
 A big one with real water.
 The carpets were so thick she spent a lot of time on the floor watching upgrade vids on ship ops matrices and engineering innovations, or reading space novels, and letters from her main library reception pits on Luna, Io and Daemarr Colonies, her last ports of call inside the Earth Hegemony.

 Her old crew was still bundled, waiting on ice for her return.
 She had immediately ordered them brought to her aboard Cicatrix.
 When they awoke from a five to ten-year jump, she would be ready to share many of her duties with them.
 They knew her ethics and morality and way of commanding war born.
-They were disciplined and had earned insertion into her checker board of republics.
+They were disciplined and had earned insertion into her checker board of republics, but first they would serve with her and Pauli aboard Cicatricx.
+She owed them that.

 Working her way through six hundred thousand letters and quicket voice hails, she had little time for changing clothes and would not have showered if Pauline had not insisted.
 It was good having Pauline back.